forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 {{% tip %}}

 Currently, this feature has a 100 GB per site/per month limit.
-This should be more than enough for most sites to use this feature with no additional costs.
+This should be more than enough for most sites.

 However, the data limit might impact users with media-heavy sites or otherwise large sites.
 Forestry will make sure that you're contacted once you hit the data limit.